ReactionMechanismGenerator/RMG-Py/documentation/source/users/measure/introduction.rst

 MEASURE was originally developed by Joshua W. Allen under the tutelage of `Prof. William H. Green <http://web.mit.edu/greengp/>`_ in the `Department of Chemical Engineering <http://web.mit.edu/cheme/>`_ at the `Massachusetts Institute of Technology <http://web.mit.edu/>`_.
-Its original purpose was to be a component of the automatic reaction mechanism generation software `RMG <http://rmg.sourceforge.net/>`_.
-Since then it has also been adapted as a standalone package useful for investigating individual reaction networks in greater detail.
+It is a component of the automatic reaction mechanism generation software `RMG <http://rmg.sourceforge.net/>`_, and provides functionality for estimating pressure-dependent rate coefficients to that software.
+It is also useful as a tool for exploring individual reaction networks in detail.

 MEASURE is written in the `Python <http://www.python.org/>`_ programming language to facilitate ease of development, installation, and use.
 Certain